Phoenix Pedestrian Accident Lawyer

 Phoenix Pedestrian Accident Attorneys

 Pedestrians are among the most vulnerable road users in Phoenix, and even a moment of driver inattention can lead to life-changing injuries.
-Arizona law requires motorists to yield to pedestrians in marked and unmarked crosswalks, slow down in school and residential zones, and exercise reasonable care whenever someone is walking nearby.
+Arizona law requires motorists to yield to pedestrians in marked and unmarked crosswalks, including busy intersections, school and residential zones, and downtown corridors where crosswalk accidents frequently occur.
 When a driver fails to meet these duties, serious pedestrian accidents often follow.

 If you or a loved one was hit while walking, a Phoenix pedestrian accident lawyer at Gallagher & Kennedy can help you understand your rights and pursue the compensation you need to move forward.
 Our team has extensive experience handling pedestrian injury cases across Arizona, and we are here to guide you through each step of the process.

-Call (602) 530-8400 today to speak with a Phoenix pedestrian accident attorney for free and learn how we can assist you.
+Act today to speak with a Phoenix pedestrian accident attorney for free consultation and learn how we can assist you.

 Arizona Pedestrian Laws and How They Affect Your Claim